pugjs/pug-en/src/language/case.md

 ## Case Fall Through

-You can use fall through just like in a `switch` statement in JavaScript.
+You can use fall through, just as you would in a JavaScript `switch` statement.

 ```pug-preview
 - var friends = 0